conradakunga/Blog/_posts/2025-07-17-sending-email-in-c-net-part-1-introduction.md

 The challenge arises when recipients are **unable** or **unwilling** to consume the email in the **sent format**.
 For example, thanks to spam and tracking, most people **disable HTML email** altogether.

-In this case, the solution is to send an email with both views, so that the downstream consumer can decide which one they want to view.
+In this case, the solution is to send an email with both views, allowing the downstream consumer to decide which one they want to view.
 This is to say, the email contains **BOTH** plain text and HTML.

 ```c#
 var mail = new MailMessage